breast reconstruction Philippines

 5 FASCINATING THINGS ABOUT BREAST RECONSTRUCTION IN THE PHILIPPINES

-The breast is regarded as one of the most important parts of a woman’s body.
-For some, it’s a universal indicator of their womanhood, femininity and sexuality.
-Having a more prominent and proportioned breasts only increases a woman’s confidence and makes her feel beautiful.
-However, women are at risk of getting breast cancer due to several factors.
+The breast is considered one of the most important parts of a woman’s body.
+For some, it serves as a universal symbol of their womanhood, femininity, and sexuality.
+Having more prominent and proportionate breasts can boost a woman’s confidence and make her feel beautiful.
+However, women are at risk of developing breast cancer due to various factors.

-In a study, about 27.2 thousand new cases of breast cancer were diagnosed in the Philippines in 2020 alone.
-It is an uphill battle for women who are diagnosed with breast cancer.
-This number is believed to grow for the coming years, according to the International Agency for Research on Cancer.
+In a study, approximately 27.2 thousand new cases of breast cancer were diagnosed in the Philippines in 2020 alone.
+This number is expected to increase in the coming years, according to the International Agency for Research on Cancer.

-There are several factors that contribute to the manifestation of breast cancer in women, including age, family history, and unhealthy lifestyle.
-But, medical experts detect that the sudden abnormality of female hormones in a woman’s body is one of the primary causes of it.
-These hormones influence the growth of the mammary gland increasing the chance of having breast cancer.
+Several factors contribute to the development of breast cancer in women, including age, family history, and an unhealthy lifestyle.
+Medical experts have also identified the sudden abnormality in female hormones as one of the primary causes of the disease.
+These hormones influence the growth of mammary glands, increasing the risk of breast cancer.

-Having breast cancer is not a death sentence because this disease can be cured by undergoing modern breast cancer treatments such as mastectomy.
-Mastectomy is a surgery that removes breast tissue to prevent the spreading of cancer.
-Women who have a mastectomy will notice a significant change in their appearance.
-This physical change may have a huge impact on their emotions and confidence, as they appear to have lost a part of their ‘womanhood’.
+Having breast cancer is not a death sentence, as modern treatments, such as mastectomy, offer hope.
+Mastectomy is a surgical procedure that removes breast tissue to prevent the spread of cancer.
+Women who undergo mastectomy experience a significant change in their appearance, which can have a profound impact on their emotions and confidence, as they may feel like they have lost a part of their womanhood.

-The advancement and innovation in the medical industry now allow them to redeem back their breast profile to its natural look.
-This is all possible through breast reconstruction surgery.
-Here are the 5 fascinating things you need to learn about breast reconstruction:
+Advancements and innovations in the medical industry now allow women to restore their breast profile to its natural appearance through breast reconstruction surgery.
+Here are five fascinating things you should know about breast reconstruction:

 What Is Breast Reconstruction Surgery?